pybind/pybind11/docs/compiling.rst

 [litgen]_ is an automatic python bindings generator with a focus on generating documented and discoverable bindings: bindings will nicely reproduce the documentation found in headers.
-It is is based on srcML (srcml.org), a highly scalable, multi-language parsing tool with a developer centric approach.
+It is based on srcML (srcml.org), a highly scalable, multi-language parsing tool with a developer centric approach.
 The API that you want to expose to python must be C++14 compatible (but your implementation can use more modern constructs).